josuechinchilla/TranslatoR/README.md

 ### Bilingual Blank Templates
 - Download the upload-ready English original or a fully translated Spanish copy of any template
 - Every worksheet is preserved (README, controlled-vocabulary lists, and Data)
-- Spanish copies live in `inst/extdata/templates` and are served automatically — no code change to update them
+- Spanish copies live in `inst/extdata/templates` and are served automatically.

 ### Bilingual Field Guide
 - Collapsible, maximizable per-column reference for the Data sheet